Fork me on GitHub

 }

-data/items.js is an array of 4 items with an identical structure.
+data/items.json is an array of 4 items with an identical structure.

 Lets dig in and start actually coding our Sammy app.
 In our app file (javascripts/json_store.js) lets encapsulate our code in the module pattern so that we can prevent any scope leak and make use of local functions.